VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/02-delivery.md

 #### 2.2.1 Phrasesology

-In Dammam, the standard GACA phrasesology is used.
+In Dammam, the standard GACA phraseology is used.
 For IFR Clearances, the following phrasesolgy must strictly be adhered to.

 > **Pilot:** _"SVA123, Stand 21, A320, requesting IFR clearance to Jeddah"_